 Happy Monday, everyone!

-We made it to the 25th issue!
-Thank you to everyone who read last week’s issue ❤️
+We made it to Issue #137!
+Thank you to everyone who read last month’s issue ❤️

 👉 Please make sure to follow them or support them anyway you can! 😇 I’m excited to share their indie dev stories.